 Energy Assistance Payments

-The amount of the payment is based on the family income, number of individuals in the family, type of housing and type of heating fuel used.
+The payment amount is based on the family income, the number of individuals in the family, type of housing, and type of heating fuel used.

 Emergency Crisis Intervention Program

-Limited crisis funds are available for furnace repair/replacement, emergency payments for deliverable fuels and emergency payment of arrearages related to potential disconnections or reconnection of services.
+Limited crisis funds are available for furnace repair/replacement, emergency payments for deliverable fuels, and emergency payment of past-due bills related to potential disconnections or reconnection of services.

 Assessment and Resolution

-Individualized Home Energy Assessments, the development of a personal “Energy Plan”, negotiation with utility companies regarding shutoff notices and payment problems, budget counseling and resolution of energy related problems is available
+The development of a personal “Energy Plan”, negotiation with utility companies regarding shutoff notices and payment problems, budget counseling, and resolution of energy-related problems are available

 Emergency Home Cooling Program